ASU Online Is Giving VR Headsets to Biology Students

 The Scope of ASU Online’s VR Headset Experiment

-As part of a new experiment, thirty students enrolled in an online general biology course will be using VR headsets to complete their lab requirements.
+As part of a new experiment, thirty students enrolled in an online general biology course will be using VR headsets to carry out labs.
 They do have to give the VR headsets back at the end of the course, but for the course of this semester, the VR headsets are their own.
 The initiative is part of an experiment that involves ASU Online, Google, and Labster.

 The introduction of VR headsets is designed to help online students in life sciences courses complete lab work.
-In an article posted on the ASU website in late August, Amy Pate, manager of instructional design for the School of Life Sciences, explains, “We always talk about it in terms of the online classroom, but even some of the labs we do on campus have a limited number of seats or only run once a year.
+In an article posted on the ASU website in late August, Amy Pate, an instructional design manager in the School of Life Sciences, explains, “We always talk about it in terms of the online classroom, but even some of the labs we do on campus have a limited number of seats or only run once a year.
 The virtual side of things can get more people into the lab.”
-Over the summer, Pate worked closely with a team from Labster to test out the technology and address its glitches in various different simulations.
+Over the summer, Pate collaborated with a Labster team to test run the technology and address its glitches in various different simulations.

 How the VR Headsets Can Support Lab Work

-With the VR headsets and earbuds, students will be able to use a hand-held remote to maneuver 360 degrees in the animated lab, which is on Google’s Daydream VR operating system.
-The content will be accessed via students’ Google accounts, and students will click to open a locker, put on a lab coat and gloves, and get down to work.
-The scenario-based lessons will also include multiple-choice questions to ensure students are covering all the required material.
-For example, in a lab on cell respiration, students will take blood samples from two athletes and determine their blood glucose levels.
-Later in the lab, students are tested on their knowledge of the Krebs cycle.
+With the VR headset, students use a remote to move around a virtual lab, which is on Google’s Daydream VR operating system.
+The content will be accessed via students’ Google accounts, and students can do virtually anything they would do a real lab from opening a locker and donning a lab coat and gloves to carryout out actual labs.
+The scenario-based lessons also include ongoing quizzes to ensure students are covering all the required material.
+For example, in the cell respiration lab, students collect blood samples and determine blood glucose levels.
+In the end, students are tested on their new knowledge.

 So far, the verdict is out on whether VR headsets can replace actual lab work.
 Victoria Quintana was among the ASU students asked to test run the new VR headsets for ASU Online last summer.
 Quintana admits, “Compared to hands-on, it’s not the same, but it’s still more interesting to see it rather than to just read about it in a book.”
 But she also notes, “The visuals were really good, especially when we got to the electronic transfer chain, and I like that it had a sense of humor.”